katakurashohei/dp-pong/in-class-assignment.md

     - Select the Spawner object, which has a Spawner script attached to it.
     - Drag the speedboost prefab onto the field "Speedboost Prefab" of the Spawner script in the Inspector.
     - Now open `Spawner.cs` and uncomment the line`Instantiate(speedboostPrefab, ...)`.
+5. Save your file changes and your scene changes, and play the game.